 “Because you are borrowing against your home, if you can’t make your monthly payments, you risk foreclosure,” says Sean Murphy, assistant vice president of equity lending at Navy Federal Credit Union.

 Where home equity loans offer a fixed interest rate that will never change, home equity lines of credit come with variable rates.
 This means that your rate can go up or down based on the decisions of the Federal Reserve — so even if you take out a HELOC with a low rate, you could face high rates when it comes time to pay.
+This is especially true this year, as the Federal Reserve is expected to raise interest rates twice in 2022.

 “If the borrower is not returning funds to this line of credit, then the loan eventually begins to amortize and the payments go up significantly,” says Joseph Polakovic, owner and CEO of Castle West Financial in San Diego.
 If you’re not expecting or accounting for the increase in monthly payments at the end of the draw period, it can be an unwelcome surprise.